December 15, 2021

-If you do decide that you want to bring ITMs into your ecosystem, then you have a few more questions ahead of you.
-Answering these questions will help you determine how many to bring in, where to bring them, and what you want to accomplish with them.
+If you decide to bring ITMs into your ecosystem, you have a few more questions ahead of you.
+Answering these questions will help you determine how many to bring in, where, and what you want to accomplish with them.

-Once you’ve got these questions answered, you might have a good idea about how many ITMs you’ll want to deploy.
+Once these questions are answered, you might have a good idea about how many ITMs you’ll want to deploy.

 Here’s the thing: you don’t need to replace all your ATMs with ITMs.
 That’s an expensive proposition, and it will only end in tears.

-When it comes to ATMs vs ITMs, you must consider a few more issues.
+Regarding ATMs vs. ITMs, you must consider a few more issues.
 Basically, who is going to use them?

 Many people still prefer in-person interactions.
 While ITMs provide some semblance of face-to-face conversations, they’re ultimately digital.
-That means that people who want to speak with a teller may prefer going into a branch rather than driving through a digital kiosk.
+People who want to speak with a teller may prefer going into a branch rather than driving through a digital kiosk.